ffakih/ImageClassification-ML-/README.md

 ## Description

 Taking hand-drawn images using MNIST database of the numbers 0-9 and build and train a neural network to recognize and predict the correct label for the digit displayed.
+Achieved with 92% Accuracy

 ## Authors
 Firas fakih